Restofire/Restofire/Readme.md

 - And that's it!

 > The `Restofire.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

+### Manually

+If you prefer not to use either of the aforementioned dependency managers, you can integrate Restofire into your project manually.

+- Download the latest release from https://github.com/Restofire/Restofire/releases
+- Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.
+- In the tab bar at the top of that window, open the "General" panel.
+- Click on the `+` button under the "Embedded Binaries" section.
+- Add the downloaded `Restofire.framework` & `Alamofire.framework`.
+- And that's it!

 ---